wiremock/wiremock.org/_docs/extensibility/listening-for-stub-changes.md

 ---
-layout: docs
-title: Listening for Stub Changes
-meta_title: Listening for Stub Changes
 description: Listening for Stub Changes
 ---

+# Listening for Stub Changes

 You can subscribe to changes in the state of WireMock's stubs via the `StubLifecycleListener` extension point.